terrorizer1980/litmus/Welcome-to-the-Litmus-wiki.md

-Litmus a command line tool that allows you to run acceptance tests against Puppet modules for a variety of OSes and deployment scenarios.
+Litmus is a command line tool that allows you to run acceptance tests against Puppet modules for a variety of OSes and deployment scenarios.

 Install Litmus as a gem by running gem `install puppet_litmus`.